AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/metrics-with-segments.md

    >[!NOTE]
    >
    >You can also do this in the [Filter Builder](/help/components/filters/create-filters.md), but we have simplified the workflow by making dimensions available in the Calculated metric builder.
-"Adhoc" means that the filter is not visible in the **[!UICONTROL Filters]** list in the left rail.
+"Adhoc" means that the filter is not visible in the **[!UICONTROL Filters]** list in the left panel.
 You can however, make it public by hovering over the "i" icon next to it and clicking **[!UICONTROL Make public]**.

 1. Drag the Germany filter into the Definition canvas and drag the Unique Visitors metric within it: